 Scopus Author ID

-You do not need to register for a Scopus Author ID; because if you have a paper indexed in their database, you are automatically assigned a Scopus Author ID.
+You do not need to register for a Scopus Author ID; because if you have a paper indexed in the database, you are automatically assigned a Scopus Author ID.
+If you have multiple duplicate profiles in Scopus, merge your profiles via Author Feedback Wizard

 Google Scholar ID